 NEPC trains and equips 92 companies with exports skills

 The NEPC organised an “Export Clinic”; a training programme for newly registered exporters with the Council.
-The Clinic with the theme “Understanding Export Business in Nigeria” was held at the NEPC Headquarters, Maitama Abuja.
+The Clinic which had the theme “Understanding Export Business in Nigeria” was held at the NEPC Headquarters, Maitama Abuja.
 The Executive Director/CEO Mr. Segun Awolowo, ably represented by the Director, Export Development and Incentives Department Mr. Abdullahi Sidi –Aliyu, welcomed the participants to the event .
-He further mentioned that the Covid-19 pandemic has distorted global businesses and economies including a drastic reduction in oil revenues for Nigeria.
-Hence the urgent need for increased non-oil exports vis-a vis export earnings.
-The ED/CEO urged the participants to make good use of the opportunity offered by the Council at the training to freely interact with the resource persons and get better understanding of the issues and challenges that could hinder their export business
+He stated that the effect of Covid-19 pandemic which distorted global businesses and economies including a drastic reduction in oil revenues for Nigeria has necessitated the urgent need for increased non-oil exports.
+The ED/CEO then urged participants to make good use of the opportunity offered by the Council and get better understanding of the issues and challenges that could hinder their export business